monaJZ/UT-DS-KNIME-Advanced/README.md

 Task 1: Read cars-85.xlsx including only the following columns: make, fuel_type, cylinders_nr, horse_power, city_mpg, highway_mpg and price.

-Task 2: Exclude the cars which their "make" column value is "jaguar"
+Task 2: Exclude the cars which their "make" value is "jaguar".

 Task 3: Handle the missing values by inputing the rounded average for horse_power and removing the whole row for other columns.